H-1B Visa to Green Card: Process, Steps, Timeline & Alternatives

 H-1B to Citizenship

-The process to become a citizen goes like this:
+The process to become a citizen:

 1. Obtain a Green Card – Secure lawful permanent residency through an employment-based green card (EB-2 or EB-3).